Overcoming Your Fear of Water

 Building Your Confidence in the Pool

-If you are not very confident about putting your head into/under the water or worry that you are going to sink, Total Immersion offers a step-by-step approach to overcome your fears/anxieties, whatever the reason, and works at a pace you are comfortable with.
+If you are not very confident about putting your head into/under the water or worry that you are going to sink, Weightless Swimming offers a step-by-step approach to overcome your fears/anxieties, whatever the reason, and works at a pace you are comfortable with.

 You will learn to feel at ease and confident in the water by learning to feel weightless through natural buoyancy.
 We have a natural built-in buoyancy aid, our lungs, therefore it is actually quite difficult to sink.
 Our legs tend to sink when we have not learned how to balance effectively in the water.
 Humans tend to tense up when learning to swim or are anxious and this makes our muscles denser and may cause us to sink.

-Learning to relax and switch off muscles in the water is essential and is a key skill you will learn as a Total Immersion swimmer.
+Learning to relax and switch off certain muscles in the water is essential and is a key skill you will learn as a more confident swimmer.

 Building Your Confidence in Open Water